Weekly Favorite Portraits showcase

-I went for shooting with my friends this day with no specifically place to go, se decided to see the exhibition of the book Genesis (by Sebastiao Salgado) and one of the ways is go through the Santa Tereza Viaduct, here in Belo Horizonte – MG, Brazil, so we did.
-On the half of the viaduct i called Vanessa and then that simple action became one of my favorite, best and known portraits.
+I went for shooting with my friends this day with no specific place to go, we decided to see the exhibition of the book Genesis (by Sebastiao Salgado) and one of the ways is to go through the Santa Tereza Viaduct, here in Belo Horizonte – MG, Brazil, so we did.
+On half of the viaduct I called Vanessa and then that simple action became one of my favorite, best, and known portraits.

 This photo was shot with a Pentax MX on Kodak Portra 160 35mm film with my favorite sunglasses situated in front of the lens for added effect.
 As mentioned before, I shot this in downtown LA in beautiful natural light.
 In regards to post-processing, this image is SOOC(straight-out-of-camera).